Kamakhya Temple: Shikhara and garbhagriha

-The shikhara over the garbhagriha has a pancharatha plan that rests on plinth moldings that are similar to the Surya Temple at Tezpur.
+The shikhara over the garbhagriha has a pancharatha plan that rests on plinth mouldings that are similar to the Surya Temple at Tezpur.
 On top of the plinths are dados from a later period which are of the Khajuraho or the Central Indian type, consisting of sunken panels alternating with pilasters.
 The panels have delightful sculptured Ganesha and other Hindu gods and goddesses.

 Though the lower portion is of stone, the shikhara in the shape of a polygonal beehive-like dome is made of brick, which is characteristic of temples in Kamrup.
 The shikhara is circled by a number of minaret inspired angashikaras of Bengal type charchala.

 The inner sanctum within the shikhara, the garbhagriha, is below ground level and consists of no image but a rock fissure in the shape of a yoni (female genital):

 The garbhagriha is small, dark and reached by narrow steep stone steps.
 Inside the cave there is a sheet of stone that slopes downwards from both sides meeting in a yoni-like depression some 10 inches deep.
 This hollow is constantly filled with water from an underground perennial spring.
 It is the vulva-shaped depression that is worshiped as the goddess Kamakhya herself and considered as most important pitha (abode) of the Devi.